dallonf/dallonf.com/src/data/jobs/2020-volusion.md

 logo: "./logos/volusion.svg"
 ---

+-	Migrated the data model of a complex page, improving performance and testability, without neglecting older code
+-	Created a micro-frontend framework based on Web Components and React to embed maintainable UIs into legacy pages
-Led incremental refactoring of a complex page to improve performance and testability.
-Built GitHub Actions workflows to automate key steps of deployment process.
-Mentored junior developers.
+-	Built GitHub Actions to automate key steps of deployment process